-During Integrated Ocean Drilling Program Expedition 315, coring at two planned riser drilling sites was conducted.
-For Nankai Trough Seismogenic Zone Experiment (NanTroSEIZE) Stage 2, 3.5 km riser drilling is planned at Site C0001.
-We cored at this site to 458 m core depth below seafloor (CSF; IODP Method A: core expansion lengths overlap [are not scaled]) and cut 59 cores (31 with the hydraulic piston coring system [HPCS], 2 with the extended shoe coring system [ESCS], and 26 with the rotary core barrel [RCB]) from five holes covering a slope basin (Unit I) and the top 250 m of the underlying accretionary prism (Unit II).
+During Integrated Ocean Drilling Program (IODP) Expedition 315, coring at two planned riser drilling sites was conducted.
+For Nankai Trough Seismogenic Zone Experiment (NanTroSEIZE) Stage 2, 3.5 km riser drilling was originally planned at Site C0001.
+We cored at this site to 458 m core depth below seafloor (CSF) and cut 60 cores-32 with the hydraulic piston coring system (HPCS), 2 with the extended shoe coring system (ESCS), and 26 with the rotary core barrel (RCB)-from five holes covering a slope basin (Unit I) and the top 250 m of the underlying accretionary prism (Unit II).
 The slope basin is composed mainly of Quaternary to late Pliocene silty clay and clayey silt with intercalations of volcanic ash.
-The boundary between Units I and II, identified at 207.17 m CSF, is an unconformity characterized by a thick sand layer.
-Unit II is composed of more consolidated muddominated sediments of late Pliocene to late Miocene age.
-Structural style and stress state vary widely across a highly deformed zone at 220 m CSF.
-A normal fault indicating northeast-southeast extension is dominant above this zone; however, a few thrust faults dipping at 50° were encountered just above the deformed zone.
-These thrust faults are consistent with the northwest-southeast shortening subparallel to the direction of plate convergence.
-On the other hand, many thrust and strike-slip faults as well as a normal fault are found below the 220 m CSF deformed zone.
+The boundary between Units I and II, identified at 207.17 m CSF, is an unconformity located immediately below a thick sand layer.
+Unit II is composed of mud-dominated sediments of late Pliocene to late Miocene age.
+Structural style and inferred stress state vary widely across a deformed zone between 220 and 230 m CSF.
+Normal faults indicating northeast-southwest extension are dominant above this zone; however, a few thrust faults dipping at 50° were encountered just above the deformed zone.
+These thrust faults are consistent with a northwest-southeast shortening subparallel to the direction of plate convergence.
+On the other hand, many thrust and strike-slip faults and a normal fault are found below the 220 m CSF deformed zone.
 The geometry and kinematics of planar structures display great variation.
-Fault plane solutions computed from normal and thrust faults are consistent with northeast-southwest extension and northwest-southeast shortening, respectively.
-A total of 48 whole-round samples were taken for interstitial geochemistry.
+Kinematic solutions computed from normal and thrust faults are consistent with northeast-southwest extension and northwestsoutheast shortening, respectively.
+A total of 48 whole-round samples were taken for interstitial water geochemistry.
 Obtained data show meaningful trends for most elements, and potential contamination of drilling fluid is taken into consideration; however, changing trends do not necessarily correspond to unit boundaries.
 Methane and ethane concentrations and their ratio $(C_1/C_2)$ decrease with depth to 100 m CSF and remain constant to the base of Unit I. The increase of methane concentrations and $C_1/C_2$ ratios in Unit II indicate the contribution of biogenic methane.
 Total organic carbon and calcium carbonate decrease monotonously to the base of Unit I and remain low throughout Unit II.
 Physical properties also show a clear break at the boundary between Units I and II.
 Porosity decreases downhole within each unit; however, there is a gap across the unit boundary.
 Thermal conductivity is almost constant throughout Unit I and decreases with depth in Unit II.
-Downhole temperature was measured with the advanced piston corer temperature tool (APCT3) at seven depths to 170.98 m CSF and yielded a generally linear downhole temperature increase, with a gradient of 0.042°C/m.
+In situ temperature was measured with the advanced piston corer temperature tool (APCT3) at seven depths to 170.98 m CSF and yielded a generally linear downhole temperature increase with a gradient of 0.044°C/m, resulting in a heat flow of 47 mW/m.